This Basque cheesecake is perfectly light and fluffy and made with just 5 main ingredients! No crust and no water bath needed- It’s so easy!

 - Make mini cheesecakes.
 Bake the filling in muffin tins and enjoy them as mini basque cheesecakes.

 - To store: Burnt cheesecake should always be stored in the refrigerator, covered.
 It will keep well for up to 1 week.

 - To freeze: Place slices of cheesecake in a sealable container and store in the freezer for up to 6 months.

-More keto cheesecake recipes
+More cheesecake recipes to try

-- Transfer the cheesecake mixture into the springform pan.
+- Transfer the cheesecake mixture into the spring form pan.
 Gently tap the pan to remove air bubbles.

 - Bake the cheesecake for 45-50 minutes, until the tops are golden brown and the middle is set but jiggles slightly when shaken.
 Allow the cheesecake to cool completely, before slicing.